L3 Learning and Development Practitioner

 End Point Assessment

-- A work-based project to be conducted on a work-based problem and agreed with employer, it should be presented in an executive summary report and must be 2250 words, this should be submitted at some point during the 5 months EPA journey.
+- A work-based project to be conducted on a work-based problem and agreed with employer, it should be presented in an executive summary of 2250 words and submitted 6 months before the End Point Assessment

-- A 60-minute professional discussion will be conducted around the project with the IEPA and 8 to 10 questions will be asked about this.
+- A 60-minute professional discussion will be conducted around the project with the End Point Assessor and 8 to 10 questions will be asked around this.

 - Completed a Portfolio of evidence

 - It is also recommended that the apprentice is supported to become digitally literate where this is important to their role